sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 2. Fixing an issue present on the release branch.
 3. Backporting to an older release branch for a patch.

 It is your responsibility to ensure any backports that you open are merged during the code freeze period of a release.
 Release captains will get a notification that backports are opened as a release blocker, but the best case scenario is all backports are closed promptly.
 A good practice it to backport and merge your change if necessary as soon as possible after merging into `main`.

+### Can I approve the backport PR?

+Yes, you can approve backport PRs as long as they have been approved into `main` through the normal PR process with additional reviewers.

+### Does the backport PR automatically merge?

+No!
+It is your responsibility to ensure the backport PR is merged.
+Auto-merge is a good tool to use in this scenario.

 ## I want to backport my change, what do I do?